-Carrier Calculated shipping rates via USPS automatically calculates shipping costs based on USPS rates and containers.
-It uses package weight, dimensions, and shipping address to calculate shipping costs at checkout.
+Carrier Calculated shipping rates via USPS automatically calculates shipping costs based on USPS rates and package dimensions.

 Before you begin

-- To use Carrier Calculated via USPS, you'll need to accurately label weight and dimensions for all products.
+- To use Carrier Calculated via USPS, you'll need to accurately add weight and dimensions for all products.

 - Carrier Calculated shipping via USPS is only available for domestic shipping within the United States.